YouMe / IOS & Android

 Overview

 The Challenge.
-How do you build a messaging experience that feels intimate, secure, and under the user's control?
+How do you build a messaging app that makes privacy feel effortless, not technical?

 Approach